jvoytek/bucheron/README.md

 ## Build & development

-You will need bower and npm installed.
+You will need bower, npm, grunt-cli, and compass installed.

 ### Basic Setup